 Vote live and watch the results unfold on the air!
 Check out the CNBC app at CNBC.com/vote every Saturday at 9p ET and join the fun!» Read More

-Tim asks Suze if he can afford to spend $3,000 on an National Hockey League fantasy hockey game.
+Payton, who's 11, asks Suze if he can afford to spend $499 to buy an Xbox One.

-Tatia, who's 45, asks Suze if she can afford to spend $6,000 to take a family vacation in Croatia.
+Violet, who's 47, asks Suze if she can afford to spend $6,000 to go on a Russian river cruise.